hbjpn/fumen/docsrc/docs/structure.md

 * Header
     * Title
     * Artist
-* One or more of [Reharsal groups](#reharsal-group) and their contents(measures)
+* One or more of [Rehearsal groups](#rehearsal-group) and their contents(measures)
 * Footer

-Following is the example fumen source having title of "Hello" and artist name "World", and 2 reharsal marks of A and B.
+Following is the example fumen source having title of "Hello" and artist name "World", and 2 rehearsal marks of A and B.

 <!-- fumen:start -->
 %TITLE="Hello"